realglobe-Inc/sugo-demo-module/README.md

 ```

-Then, call the interface from remote url.
+Then, call the interface from remote terminal.

 ```javascript
 #!/usr/bin/env node